 .
 Although this field is implemented as a character string to allow reporting various type of values, the value may be numeric (e.g.; 235 degrees, 50 ppm) or textual (e.g.; red).
 Unit of measures shall be reported in observedValueUom

 The original note mentioned only string to “conform with simple feature requirements,” – that’s not true.
 Other literal types are valid.
 But it also said “it can be encoded as a swe:Record.”
 Must be Ollie.
 I don’t think it’s SF-0.
 Ok.. fixed.
 It was just a comment.
+[Ollie - note that UoM of numeric values are delivered in the observedValueUom property, so the comment on observedValue should not include UoM in the examples.
+Change comment to: “This field is implemented as a character string to allow reporting various type of values, the value may be numeric (e.g.; 235) or textual (e.g.; red).
+Units of measure shall be reported in observedValueUom”.

 8.4.1.1.1 observationMethod